ReallySmallSoftware/cordova-plugin-firestore/README.md

     The `com.google.firebase:firebase-firestore` version.
     You can find the latest version at [here](https://firebase.google.com/docs/android/setup#available_libraries).

-#### Keychain Sharing Capability
-If using multiple Firebase plugins it may be necessary to enable this.

 # What is supported?

 ## Firestore
 - collection()
 - runTransaction(updateFunction)